Craig Coventry BACP (Reg.), MA, BSc.

 On requesting an appointment via our online booking system, the practitioner may well call you to confirm details before you meet.
 This initial telephone discussion of up to 10 minutes is free of charge, and is designed to confirm that it is indeed appropriate to proceed to a full consultation and is not designed to replace a consultation.

-Sessions are scheduled for the same time each week and a full fee is charged for cancellations without a minimum of 24 hours’ notice.
-Pre-payment by BACS is preferred however cash or cheque at the end of the session is acceptable.
+Sessions are scheduled for the same time each week and a full fee is charged for cancellations without a minimum of 48 hours’ notice.
+Pre-payment by BACS is or card payment is preferred, however cash at the end of the session is perfectly acceptable.